Skip to main content

 Frequently Asked Questions

-TEXAS FIRST BANK has a Bank Health Score of A (91/100).
+Texas First Bank has a Bank Health Score of A (91/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 13.66%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-TEXAS FIRST BANK holds $2.2B in total assets and $1.9B in total deposits.
-It is located in TEXAS CITY, TEXAS (FDIC Certificate #23799).
+Texas First Bank holds $2.2B in total assets and $1.9B in total deposits.
+It is headquartered in Texas City, Texas (FDIC Certificate #23799).

-TEXAS FIRST BANK has a Tier 1 capital ratio of 13.66%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.28%, and the return on assets is 0.96%.
+Texas First Bank has a Tier 1 capital ratio of 13.66%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.28%, and the return on assets is 0.96%.

 Yes.
-TEXAS FIRST BANK is FDIC-insured (Certificate #23799).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Texas First Bank is FDIC-insured (Certificate #23799).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: